-Biomes and food security focuses on investigating the role of the biotic environment and its role in food and fibre production.
-This unit examines the biomes of the world, their alteration and significance as a source of food and fibre, and the environmental challenges and constraints on expanding food production in the future.
+Biomes and food security focuses on the characteristics and significance of biomes as a source of food and fibre.
+Students will examine the distribution of biomes as regions, and their contribution to food production and food security.
+They will consider the effects of the alteration of biomes, and the environmental challenges and constraints of expanding sustainable food production in the future.

 Geographies of interconnections focuses on investigating how people, through their choices and actions, are connected to places throughout the world in a wide variety of ways, and how these connections help to make and change places and their environments.
 This unit examines the interconnections between people and places through the products people buy and the effects of their production on the places that make them.
-Students examine the ways that transport and information and communication technologies have made it possible for an increasing range of services to be provided internationally, and for people in isolated rural areas to connect to information, services and people in other places.
+Students will examine the nature of connections between people and places through the products people buy and the effects of their production on the places that make them.
+Students will consider the management of the impacts of tourism and trade on places within Australia and other countries.